GaurisankarJ/MedicHive-Backend/documentation/userData.api.md

 ***

 ### GET MESSAGE'S OF USERS
->  Handle fetching messages of an user.
+>  Handle fetching messages of a user.
 * **URL**
   /message/me
 * **Method:**